mikhailshilkov/mikhailio-docpad/src/documents/2015/12/weaving-your-domain-classes-with-fody/index.html.md

 ```

 And that's it!
 We still get the same functionality but the code is just trivial.
 Let's see how it works:
 - `Equals` attribute means that we want Fody plugin to implement all the equality-related boilerplate code for this class, including operators and `IEquatable<T>` implementation.
-So, this plugin is in opt-in mode.
+So this plugin is in *opt-in* mode.
 - I used no attributes from `NullGuard` plugin.
-This plugin works in opt-out mode, i.e. it changes all the classes by default, and if you don't want it for some piece of code - you can always opt out.
+This plugin works in *opt-out* mode, i.e. it changes all the classes by default, and if you don't want it for some piece of code - you can always opt out.
 This default makes a lot of sense to me: I don't want any nulls in my code unless I really need them due to some external contracts.

 Let's open the resulting assembly in [ILSpy](http://ilspy.net/) to see what it compiles to.
 Here is the constructor:
 ``` cs